tanner-johnson2718/MEME_OS_2/README.md

 - Scheduler invokes driver code to output application published data
 - Scheduler ensures output buffer is clear and resets it
 - Main CPU thread invoked and returns to idle
+- Finally since the scheduler is interruptable, it must be aware of the interrupt depth and this situation accordingly

+## Data Model

+## Kernel Block Diagram

 ## Interrupt Table